16 Dec Ad Astra – Brad Pitt, James Gray – Why I loved it

 In search of lost worlds

-The Pitch: In the near future, in order to save Earth from electrical storms, Major Roy McBride (Brad Pitt) must contact his father, Clifford, who was supposed to have died a hero twenty years earlier on a scientific expedition near Saturn to find another way of life.
-The safest launch point to reach him is on Mars, so Roy must first make a stopover on the Moon before heading to Saturn.
+He is supposed to have died as a hero twenty years earlier on a scientific expedition.
+The safest launch point to reach him is on Mars.
+And Roy has to do a stopover on the Moon before heading to Saturn.

 Once again Brad Pitt, after Once upon a time in Hollywood, is pursuing a perfect filmography.
 Actor in more than seventy films including Babel, Legends of Autumn, Seven, Fight Club, A river runs through it…., he became producer of great films (including this one) such as 12 Years a Slave, Okja or Moonlight, series such as The O.A., or in David Michod’s film The King with Timothée Chalamet (A rainy day in New York), Robert Pattinson and Lili Rose Depp, broadcast on Netflix and inspired by Henri IV and Henri V written by Shakespeare.

-Tommy Lee Jones plays remarkably well once again and Donald Sutherland has that bright smile and crazy eyes that you can’t help but love.
+Tommy Lee Jones plays remarkably and Donald Sutherland has this smile that you can’t help but love.